marijnh/Eloquent-JavaScript/07_robot.md

 {{index "persistent data structure", mutability, "data structure"}}

 Data structures that don't change are called _((immutable))_ or _persistent_.
-They behave a lot like strings and numbers, in that they are who they are, and stay that way, rather than containing different things at different times.
+They behave a lot like strings and numbers in that they are who they are, and stay that way, rather than containing different things at different times.

 In JavaScript, just about everything _can_ be changed, so working with values that are supposed to be persistent requires some restraint.
-There is a function called `Object.freeze`, which changes an object so that writing to its properties is ignored.
+There is a function called `Object.freeze` that changes an object so that writing to its properties is ignored.
 You could use that to make sure your objects aren't changed, if you want to be careful.
 Freezing does require the computer to do some extra work, and having updates